 To-date, while numerous randomized controlled studies have supported EMDR therapy’s effectiveness in the treatment of trauma and PTSD across the lifespan, other clinical applications are generally evaluated in case studies or open trials and are in need of further investigation.
 In addition to the studies reviewed in Chapter 12, this section provides an overview of a range of published clinical cases.

-Another excellent resource is the Francine Shapiro Library (FSL) created by Barbara Hensley, Ed.D., and hosted by the EMDR International Association.
+Another excellent resource is the Francine Shapiro Library (FSL) created by Barbara Hensley, Ed.D., and hosted by Hope International University.
 It is a compendium of scholarly articles and other significant publications related to the Adaptive Information Processing model and EMDR therapy.

 Since the initial efficacy study (Shapiro, 1989a), positive therapeutic results with EMDR therapy have been reported with a wide range of populations including the following: